oti-auditeur/VAA-CNAM.github.io/README.md

 - **Administrators:**
   - Manage user roles and permissions
-  - View comprehensive reports and analytics
+  - Credentials :  *email : admin@gmail.com
-  - Handle customer support tickets
+  -                *Password : password

 ## Contributing

 If you'd like to contribute to the development of the Polynesian Canoe Association App, please follow the [contribution guidelines](CONTRIBUTING.md).